 EPA's Green Power Partnership recognizes organizations that voluntarily buy green power products.
 Partners should ensure that their green power purchase does not result from a mandate.
 For more information, please review the Partnership Requirements (PDF) (19 pp, 520K, About PDF).

 The following document provides greater detail on issues related to this Web page.

-NREL/EPA Report: Renewable Electricity Supply and Demand (PDF) (51 pp, 888K, About PDF) The National Renewable Energy Laboratory (NREL) released an examination of the supply and demand balance for new renewable electricity in the United States on a regional basis through 2015.
-The report focuses on renewable energy projects that meet the generally accepted definition of “new” for voluntary market purposes, i.e., projects installed on or after January 1, 1997.
+NREL/EPA Report: Renewable Electricity Supply and Demand (PDF) (51 pp, 888K) The National Renewable Energy Laboratory (NREL) released an examination of the supply and demand balance for new renewable electricity in the United States on a regional basis through 2015.
+The report focuses on renewable energy projects that meet the generally accepted definition of "new" for voluntary market purposes, i.e., projects installed on or after January 1, 1997.
 After estimating current supply and demand, the report presents projections of the supply and demand balance out to 2015 and describes key market uncertainties.